 From time-to-time circumstances might compel students at RGVC to interrupt their studies.
 These breaks in enrollments are formally recognized as Leave of Absence (LOA).
 A Leave of Absence is a temporary interruption from school and must be associated with extreme circumstances beyond the student's control.
 No more than two (2) Leaves of Absence may be granted in a 12-month calendar period and must not exceed 60 calendar days.
 Leave of Absences must be documented, signed and approved by the College President on or before beginning such leave and will part of the student's permanent file.
 A student who fails to return from an approved LOA on or before the scheduled return date will be terminated from the program, making the last date of attendance the effective date of termination for refund purposes.
-Contact hours and days taken in the leave of Absences taken will extend the student's cumulative attendance percentage calculation.
-Leave of Absences taken will be repeated or partially completed to be considered completed courses.
+Contact hours and days taken in the leave of absence will not be included in the student's cumulative attendance percentage calculation.
+Leave of Absences taken will extend the students scheduled completion date.
+Courses in progress while on LOA will be required to be repeated or partially completed to be considered completed courses.
 Tuition payment must continue to be made during a Leave of Absence period.
 Students enrolled in seminars are not eligible to take a Leave of Absence